EGE-Group-Concordia-University/howtos/howtos/install/airflow.md

 # Install Apache Airflow on Ubuntu 22.04 LTS

-1. Create a user `airflow` fhich will run Apache Airflow:
+1. Create a user `airflow` which will run Apache Airflow:
    Note: the group `GID` and user `UID` in this example are choosen as 1101.
 This can be changed as needed.
    ```
    sudo groupadd --gid 1101 airflow